impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ag-content.md

 #endif
 ```

 Again from my very brief prior experience with C, I know that the above code means "if the constant __BASH_H__ isn't defined, then define it".
+Everything in between `ifndef` and `endif` (i.e. the bulk of the contents of this header file) is only executed if `__BASH_H__` has not yet been defined.
 [Here is some documentation](https://web.archive.org/web/20220130091704/https://www.cprogramming.com/reference/preprocessor/ifndef.html){:target="_blank" rel="noopener"} on `ifndef` and how/why it's used:

 <center style="margin-bottom: 3em">
   <img src="/assets/images/screenshot-19mar2023-1044am.png" width="100%" style="border: 1px solid black; padding: 0.5em">